M-amir097/ipc/English.README.md

     +    DEFINE_CHANGE_INFO_TABLE(g_ipcCheckChangeNewService) // Registering data change monitoring table for new service };
     ```
-  * In the structure array g_ipcCheckChangeInfoTbl[], adding information about the change notification type mapping table for new usage.
+  * In structure array g_ipcCheckChangeInfoTbl[], adding information about the mapping table for a relationship between new usage and change notification type.
-  * Neccessary to match definition order of the enum IPC_USAGE_TYPE_E of ipc_protocol.h, so ensure adding it at the end.
+  * It is necessary to match the definition order of the enum IPC_USAGE_TYPE_E of ipc_protocol.h, so ensure adding it at the end.
   * Describing the above-mentioned "change notification type mapping table structure" in the following macro, then add it to the end of g_ipcCheckChangeInfoTbl[].
     ```c
     DEFINE_CHANGE_INFO_TABLE(<name of change notification type mapping table structure>),